fledge-iot/fledge/docs/07_admin/02_utilities.rst

 If FogLAMP does not stop, i.e. if by using the process status command ``ps`` you see FogLAMP processes still running, you can use ``foglamp kill`` to kill them.

 .. note:: The command issues a ``kill -9`` against the processes associated to FogLAMP.
-This is not recommended, unless FogLAMP cannot be stopped. th the *stop* command.
+This is not recommended, unless FogLAMP cannot be stopped.
+The *stop* command.
 In other words, *kill* is your last resort before a reboot.
 If you must use the kill command, it means that there is a problem: let us know about that by submitting an issue on |GH Issues|.

 Checking the Status of FogLAMP